Groundwater-quality data for 38 inorganic constituents (table 1) were compiled from the

 TRV: reversals in trends

-USEPA: United States Environmental Protection Agency
+EPA: United States Environmental Protection Agency